Glenn Participation in Mars Pathfinder Mission

 NASA Glenn has been involved in the Mars Pathfinder Mission nearly from the beginning.
 The Mars Solar Energy Model provided an early demonstration that sufficient solar energy is available at Mars to provide operating power for a spacecraft and lander.
 This solar energy model was incorporated into the computer model used by JPL to design solar arrays for the Pathfinder lander, and the Sojourner Rover.

-The MAE experiment was designed to determine how much dust lands on the solar array of the Sojourner Rover.
+The Materials Adherence Experiment (MAE) was designed to determine how much dust lands on the solar array of the Sojourner Rover.
 It did this by using two sensors: a solar cell sensor, which measured how much light was obstructed by dust landing on a transparent cover, and a quartz crystal monitor, which measured the mass of dust deposited on the array.
 Some initial measurement of dust settling data has been made available.